Tory leadership race: Who are the contenders and where do they stand on Brexit?

 – Andrea Leadsom

-Former leader of the House of Commons, Andrea Leadsom, formally entered the race over the weekend, telling the Sunday Times that, if she is elected PM, the UK would quit the EU in October with or without a deal (Betfred 20/1).
+The former leader of the House of Commons formally entered the race over the weekend, telling the Sunday Times that, if she is elected PM, the UK would quit the EU in October with or without a deal (Betfred 20/1).

 The MP for South Northamptonshire said: “To succeed in a negotiation you have to be prepared to walk away.”